pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 The goal of this lab is to share with participants every details about how to build an automated threat detection and mitigation Cisco XDR / SecureX Demo.

-This scenario is a complete **Cisco XDR / SecureX demonstration**.
+This scenario is a complete **Cisco XDR / SecureX demo**.
 This lab works on both XDR or SecureX tenants, we don't use into it XDR advanced features.

 ## Automated Threat Detection and Mitigation scenario